tompc35/data_marine_science/software-installation/README.md

 conda install jupyter jupyterlab matplotlib pandas seaborn xarray netCDF4 cartopy cmocean gsw scikit-image scikit-learn statsmodels uncertainties pingouin nb_conda_kernels ipympl openpyxl autograd PyCO2SYS glidertools pykrige
 ```

 Here, `conda` is the name of the package management program and `install` is a command given to this program, followed by the names of programs to install.
-A description of the packages that you have just installed can be found [here](package-list.md).

 ## Install Git